ex0dus-0x/microkv/cli/README.md

     -u, --unsafe     Interact with the database without encryption.
     -V, --version    Prints version information

-OPTIONS:
-    -s, --server <server>    If specified, will initialize a HTTP service for interacting with KV. (if no address, default is 0.0.0.0:8080).

 ARGS:
     <DATABASE>    Name of database to interact with.
 Will be created if doesn't exist.